-I have an uneasy relationship with Google and have been on a hunt for alternative search engines.
-Here are my top more ethical search engines that you might want to try too.
+If you’re looking for alternative search engines to Google, then here are my top more ethical search engines that you might want to try too.

-Yes, Google is great at finding everything you need to know in a flash.
-But here’s the thing: Google, in turn, knows everything about you through your search history.
+Whilst Google, in particular, is great at finding everything you need to know, there is a trade-off.
+That trade-off is that Google knows everything about you through your search history.

 In my search for alternative search engines, I came across Ecosia.
 This is a green search engine that donates all of its surplus income to conservation organisations that plant trees where they are needed most.